bensheldon/betterbio/wp-content/plugins/custom-post-type-archives/readme.txt

 *	Initial version.
 Can't say more :)

 == Upgrade Notice ==

+= 1.5 =
+Added support for WordPress 3.1.
+Renamed function 'is_post_type_archive' to 'pta_is_post_type_archive'.
+Use this function if you use WP 3.1 or newer.

 = 1.4 =
 Added support for daily, monthly and yearly archives and added a function like 'wp_get_archives' only for custom post types.
 Also added body classes.